MTollens/Sprite_Utils/README.md

 Written to avoid using online sprite stitchers, since they usually provide limited control over dimensions and ouputs.

 #FEATURES:
+- convert entire contents of directory into clean sprite sheets
 - define number of rows per sheet
 - define number of columns per sheet
 - define number of output files for input sprite set